wangyu1369/large-sample-sgmcmc-uq/README.md

 ### 3. Poisson Regression

 The Poisson regression experiments study uncertainty quantification for generalized linear models with count data.
-We compare continuous-time and discrete-time stationary covariance predictions under both synthetic and real-world settings.

 #### 3(a).
 Simulation

-The simulation experiment uses synthetic count data generated from a controlled data-generating process.
-This allows us to evaluate covariance approximation accuracy under well-specified and/or misspecified Poisson regression settings.
+The simulation experiment uses synthetic well-specified data for Poisson regression.

 **Code location:**